vittorioromeo/bcs_thesis/source/30_ecst/80_advfeats.md

 ## System execution adapters
 **System execution adapters** are used to define the *target systems* of user-defined *system processing functions* during a [step](#step_stage).
 Users can match zero or more systems depending on their tags or custom `constexpr` predicate functions.
 All systems can also be conveniently matched.
-Here's an example of system execution adapters in use:
+Here is an example of system execution adapters in use:

 ```cpp
 namespace sea = ecst::system_execution_adapter;